Kate Warne: The Baltimore Plot

-However, a second independent source confirmed the plot by way of Frederick W. Seward, son of William H. Seward (the secretary of state–designate).
+However, a second independent source confirmed the plot by way of Frederick W. Seward, son of William H. Seward, the secretary of state–designate.
 From this point, Lincoln agreed that the assassination plot was plausible enough to take action.
-Lincoln decided to avoid hazard where it was not necessary; however, he refused to cancel any of his scheduled plans in Harrisburg.
-His agenda included: giving three speeches, raising of the American flag at Independence Hall, and attending a high-profile dinner.
+Lincoln decided to avoid hazard where it was not necessary; however, he refused to cancel any of his scheduled plans in Harrisburg, Pennsylvania.
+His agenda included: giving three speeches, raising of the American flag at Independence Hall in Philadelphia, and attending a high-profile dinner.

 Train arrangements were made accordingly that allowed Lincoln to fulfill his scheduled duties in Harrisburg.
 It was not until 5:45 at night that there was any deviation from his schedule.
 John George Nicolay, Lincoln's private secretary, interrupted the dinner party to excuse the president-elect.
 Lincoln then changed into a traveling suit and a soft felt cap.
 He carried a shawl upon one arm to play the role of an invalid.
 Pinkerton, meanwhile, had the telegraph lines interrupted to prevent any knowledge of the deviation in Lincoln's schedule.
 At the station, Warne entered the sleeping car through the rear along with Pinkerton, Ward Hill Lamon, and a still-disguised Lincoln.
 She greeted Lincoln loudly as she would have a true brother.

 From Harrisburg, Abraham Lincoln rode to Philadelphia by a special Pennsylvania Railroad train.
 From Philadelphia he went to Baltimore by a special Philadelphia, Wilmington, and Baltimore train on the night of February 22–23.
 It is said that Kate Warne did not sleep a wink on the overnight trip from Pennsylvania to Washington D.C.
 The disguises provided by Warne that night enabled Lincoln to make it through Baltimore without recognition and take his seat in the White House.
 It is believed that Pinkerton came up with the slogan to his agency "we never sleep" as a result of Warne's guard of Lincoln that night.
-Warne was key in the foiled Baltimore assassination plot – not only did she help uncover its details, but she also carried out most of the arrangements to smuggle Lincoln into Washington, D.C.
+Warne was key in the foiled Baltimore assassination plot – not only did she help uncover its details, but she also carried out most of the arrangements to smuggle Lincoln into Washington.
 She couriered secret information and set up meetings as well as securing the necessary four berths on a train leaving Philadelphia under the pretext that these berths were for her sick brother and family members.
 The train pulled out shortly before 11 p.m. and arrived in Baltimore about 3:30 a.m. on February 23.
 Warne remained in Baltimore as the sleeping cars with Lincoln on board were shifted to another train, which arrived in Washington around 6 a.m.

+As such, it has been stated that Warne was instrumental not only in Lincoln's safe passage to take the oath of office but in convincing Pinkerton that there was a plot to assassinate Lincoln in Baltimore.